 - Alternatively, click Settings icon on the Charm bar to view the settings panel

 - Below in this panel, click the Standby button to view more options

 - Choose Sleep among these options

 Bad Sectors in Hard Disk

-Whether you have inducted Windows 8.1 on an older hard drive or not; it may trigger errors and act slothfully right from the beginning.
+Whether you have inducted a newer Windows on an older hard drive or not; it may trigger errors and act slothfully right from the beginning.
 In such a situation, check your hard drive against bad sectors and errors.
-Windows 8 lets you inspect for such elements and rectify these if possible.
+Windows 8 & 10 lets you inspect for such elements and rectify these if possible.
 In the other case, you may have to replace your hard drive.
 To run the scan,

 - In Windows Explorer, right click your drive and go to its Properties